jeffparsons/thoughts/rust/build-caching.md

 One way to mitigate this is to share build artifacts between projects, either locally on one machine or even across multiple machines.

 The main solution that exists for this today is [sccache](https://github.com/mozilla/sccache), which wraps compilers like rustc to cache their outputs.
-This approach is convenient in that it requires [very little cooperation from the Rust toolchain] (https://doc.rust-lang.org/cargo/reference/config.html#buildrustc-wrapper).
+This approach is convenient in that it requires [very little cooperation from the Rust toolchain](https://doc.rust-lang.org/cargo/reference/config.html#buildrustc-wrapper).
 However, it is for this same reason also limited in that it can not make use of the richer context that Cargo has about a build job.

-There is appetite in the Cargo team and the Rust user community at large for [some kind of first party support for shared build caches in Cargo itself](https://github.com/rust-lang/cargo/issues/5931).
-But of course the devil is in the details, and there are differing opinions on what shape that support should take.
-In particular, some people advocate for building an end-to-end solution within Cargo itself so that a complete solution is available out-of-the-box, while others would prefer that Cargo defines a narrow interface for integrating with external caching solutions, and leave the implementation details up to the community.
+There is appetite in the Cargo team and the Rust user community at large for [some kind of first party support for shared build caches in Cargo itself](https://github.com/rust-lang/cargo/issues/5931), but there are also differing opinions on what shape that support should take.

+First I will explore some details that are relevant regardless of the specific approach taken.
+Then I will attempt to fairly summarise my understanding of each of the main schools of thought I have seen in discussions (Zulip, GitHub issues) so day, and then finally I will offer my opinion on what should be done next.

-Please note that I do not actually have any experience working on Cargo, so the rest of this document likely contains errors and misunderstandings.
-I would appreciate any corrections or comments. 🙏
+Please note that I do not actually have any experience working on Cargo, so the rest of this document likely contains errors and misconceptions.
+I appreciate any corrections or comments.

 # General challenges